EmmettCatanese/TrackTrack/README.md

 ## Using the app

 The app is designed to be similar to the radar.mta.info/departures board.
 The colors coincide with what LIRR also uses for each line.

-### Hosting

-This is a little off topic but I opted to host the API / gatherer on an old m1 macbook air.
-The screen stopped working but I can still connect it to an external monitor.
-It works pretty great as a server.
-It absolutely SIPS electricity.
-Gathering data as well as responding to queries it has been using about 10-20 watt hours a day.
-I have been very impressed with the efficency.
-Additionally, I set up a cloudflare tunnel to connect it to my website which has also worked pretty well.